 The Barranco del Agua is a large water ravine located in the northeast of the island of La Palma.
 The ravine has multiple waterfalls and gives visitors the most impressive views of nature's extremes.
 Overhanging cliffs, caves, laurel forests, high waterfalls and many more can be seen here.
 Due to this environment, the area is great for (especially) the endemic pigeon species: Laurel Pigeon and Bolle's Pigeon.
 They can be seen and (mainly) heard, echoing through the ravine.

 The small river flowing through the ravine is a great spot for Grey Wagtail.
-Other species that can be found here are Goldcrest, Canary Islands Chiffchaff, African Blue Tit, Eurasian Sparrowhawk and Chaffinch.
+Other species that can be found here are Goldcrest, Canary Islands Chiffchaff, African Blue Tit, Sparrowhawk and Chaffinch.

 The area is especially beautiful for its natural scenery and the walk towards the waterfalls.